hsghori/CS-Notes/artificial_intelligence_notes.md

 		  adding to the existing assignment.
 		- When an unassigned variable's domain is empty we backtrack.
 	- Edge consistency
-		- An edge X -> Y is conssitent if for every x in the tail there is some Y in the head that can ve assigned without violating a constraint.
+		- An edge X -> Y is consistent if for every x in the tail there is some Y in the head that can be assigned without violating a constraint.
 		- We make an edge consistent by removing potential assignment values from the tail.
 		- Forward checking is enforcing consistency of an incoming arc.